Jaofranca/oldAnimalGame/README.md

-# Github pages
+# Old Animal Game
-Simply some tests using the github pages with some webpage i wrote in january i guess.
+an old project i made in 2020.